 If you have a mortgage you need to have homeowners insurance, but despite its integral role in protecting your house and family you still might have questions about how it works.
-After all, you cannot hope to take full advantage of your investment in a policy if you don’t understand exactly what it covers and what it doesn’t.

 I have recently added a small addition to my home.
 How does this impact my home insurance policy?

 Whenever you are planning significant upgrades or remodeling to your house, you should reach out to your insurance agent to update your policy accordingly.
 Something as simple as painting wouldn’t qualify but adding a room or installing new kitchen cabinets would add value to your home.
 You want to ensure that your policy accurately reflects your home’s worth, allowing for the most comprehensive coverage.

 Is my property covered while I’m on vacation or away from my home?

 Yes, of course.
 Your policy applies to your home even when you and your family are out.
 No matter if you are down the street or on a European tour, your property is covered under your homeowners insurance.

 Do I need to buy additional coverage for certain high-value items, such as jewelry?